sschmitt2/euchreLeague/ProjectPlan.md

 - [X] Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
-- [ ] Complete database design
+- [X] Started database design
-- [ ] Create the database and user table
+- [X] Create the database and user table
-- [ ] Create the user entity class and annotate for hibernate
+- [X] Create the user entity class and annotate for hibernate
-- [ ] Create user dao
+- [X] Create user dao
-- [ ] Create the test database
+- [X] Create the test database
-- [ ] Create user dao unit tests
+- [X] Create user dao unit tests
-- [ ] Weekly time log
+- [X] Weekly time log
-- [ ] Set up logging
+- [X] Set up logging
-- [ ] Create class uml diagram
-- [ ] Prepare for Week 5 peer design/code review
+- [X] Prepare for Week 5 peer design/code review

 ### Week 5
+- [X] Weekly Time Log
+- [X] Add the role table
+- [X] Add the role entity
+- [X] Create the role dao
+- [X] Create the role dao unit tests

+### Week 6
+- [X] Create class uml diagram
+- [X] Weekly Time Log
+- [X] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

+#####Still need to complete Plan for the rest of the weeks
+### Week 7
 - [ ] Create the template for all jsps using bootstrap or materialize
-- [ ] Weekly Time Log
-- [ ] Add the role table
-- [ ] Add the role entity
-- [ ] Create the role dao
-- [ ] Create the role dao unit tests
 - [ ] Add a jsp to display user and role
 - [ ] Add jsp to add a user

-### Week 6

-- [ ] Create db on AWS
-- [ ] Deploy to AWS for first time
-- [ ] Weekly journal entry
-- [ ] Create league table
-- [ ] Add the league entity (test, dev and prod dbs)
-- [ ] Realize that these daos are repetitive.
-Refactor into a generic dao!
-- [ ] Add update and delete functionality in jsp for user and role
-- [ ] Build the view scores jsp
-- [ ] Build the view schedules and leagues jsp
-- [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

-#####Still need to complete Plan for the rest of the weeks
-### Week 7

 - [ ] Weekly Time Log
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS